Mental Health and Substance Abuse

 Covering the Cost of Mental Health and Substance Abuse Treatment

 For most people who want treatment for co-occurring disorders, the fear of how much treatment will cost is the biggest deterrent.
 Fortunately, there are numerous types of treatment centers, with different amenities, specialized treatments, and costs.
 While there are luxury rehabilitation programs that can cost upwards of $1,000 per day, there are also low-cost and free rehabs that offer the quality of treatment as those that are more expensive.
-Essentially, the extra cost is for added amenities (massage, gourmet meals, etc.) and specific therapies (music, art, equine, meditation, yoga, and the like).
+Essentially, the extra cost is for added amenities (massage, gourmet meals, etc.) and specific therapies (music, art, holistic, meditation, yoga, and the like).

 Many people who go to rehab have health insurance that covers part of the cost.
 The exact amount that is covered varies depending on the specific insurance plan.